Zhenhua01/flask-sqla-warbler/readme.md

 ## Available Scripts

 Initially requires PostgreSQL database created: "warbler" and "warbler_test".
-To seed the app database with profile users warbler:
+To seed the app database with user profiles and messages:

 - `python3 seed.py`

-App requires a `.env` file in the main directory:
+App requires a `.env` file in the main directory with:
 - SECRET_KEY = secret (or any secret key of choice)
 - DATABASE_URL = postgresql:///warbler

-### In the project directory and venv, you can run:
+### In the project directory and venv, you can:

 Install required dependencies from requirements.txt: